 Ms. Robinson stated they are just wrapping up the permitting process.
 Ms. Robinson provided an overall plan of the building so they can see the relationship primarily to Loudon Rd.
 The patio is 120 feet off the road.
 They are set back and the building is small.
 Ms. Robinson noted she provided some views from google maps showing the approach.
 The third image that is taken from inside the current parking lot.
 They are set back off the road.
 The grassy knoll is where the building will be located.
 There is a view from Old Loudon Rd.
 The second to last page is the elevations.
 They are here tonight for four signs - one on each elevation.
 Ms. Robinson stated the four signs are important to them.
 It is consistent with their brand.
 They are new to the market and would like to have a full complement of signage.
 The one on the right is the entry.
 The one on the back is visible from Old Loudon Rd.
-The one on the left is by the drive-thru to help orient people as they are coming from Loudon Rd.
 When you leave Raising Caines you go to the left or the right.
 They feel it is important to help orient people to the building.